 Lastly, many of the prominent songs of the era had nautical lyrics and featured boats and other yachty references on their album covers.
 In fact, check out the level fun of Yacht Rock found in movies new and old and the overall pop culture of the music.
 For example, Caddyshack features the yachty outfits and fun around the yacht club and the country club.
 More recently, Step Brothers features the song “Boats ‘n Hoes”.
 SNL star Andy Samberg raps with T-Pain on the expletive filled but Yachty “I’m on a Boat”.
 And, of course, Will Ferrell and cast embodies the 70’s clothes and groovy music of yacht rock on the film Ron Burgundy.
 The visuals abound in culture, dress, and everyday life now thanks to this resurging music.
 Just look at the preponderance of flamingos, anchors, palm trees, and boat shoes and boat wheels around you.
 Celebrities, artists, and even new music is being transformed by the genre, so get on the yacht!

 So let’s cast off, shall we?
-Check the series at the top of the post or right here from this link.
-Here is What is Yacht Rock on YouTube with the authors of the genre.
+Check the series at the top of the post or search on YouTube for the series by the authors of the genre.

 Watch this epic YouTube series entitled Yacht Rock which coined the phrase and blazed the trail for the resurgence of people loving on the glorious tunes of the soft rock era!
 Here is episode 1, enjoy 🙂 Lastly, listen to a taste of us on What a Fool Believes if you haven’t had enough Michael McDonald for the moment.
 We recorded this at Sea Legs when we opened for Snoop.